 The Holocaust was a genocide in World War II, in which Adolf Hitler and the Nazi Party systematically murdered six million European Jews, amongst millions of other minorities.
 As one of the biggest tragedies of the modern era, mentioning the Holocaust today, 75 years after the fact, raises all sorts of questions about racism, democracy and the nature of man.
-Middle school and high school kids may benefit from the dialogue surrounding these questions, as they are in the midst of forming their own opinions about the world.
+Plus, the fact that extremists are blaming Jews for the spread of Covid-19, or else benefiting from it, shows that discussions about racism and anti-Semitism are necessary.
+Middle school and high school kids may benefit from the dialogue surrounding these questions and issues, as they are in the midst of forming their own opinions about the world.
 But is there an obligation to teach these kids about this tragedy, or should this tragic event not be singled out more so than others in history?

 Here are three reasons why Holocaust education should be mandatory in schools, and three reasons why not.

 Meaning in uniqueness